 assuming arrival on Thursday morning and departure on Monday morning.

 The price list of the Chinese F1 round is quite straight forward.
-There is no three-day weekend tickets and all seats are unreserved on Friday.
+All tickets are now three-day packages with unreserved seating on Friday.

 Grandstand A-Platinum is located in the middle section of Grandstand A-High.
 From there, you can see grid, pit garages and a panoramic view of most of the track, except for the end of the long straight (DRS/overtaking zone) at Turns 14 and 15.
 The roof protects spectators from rain or shine and the facilities are very clean.
 The pit building hosts no less than six superscreens opposite the main grandstand.